Choosing between 6sense and RollWorks for your account-based marketing program often comes down to five questions:

 6sense has spent over a decade building its predictive engine, and it shows.

-The platform doesn't just track whether accounts are researching your category.
+The platform does not just track whether accounts are researching your category.
 It classifies them into five buying stages (Target, Awareness, Consideration, Decision, Purchase) using a model trained on each customer's historical won/lost data.
 That per-customer calibration means the scoring reflects what purchasing behavior looks like for your specific business, not a generic industry benchmark.

 The Intelligent Workflows engine, launched in March 2025, brings this intelligence into multi-channel execution.
 Marketers build campaigns on a visual canvas with decision nodes that reference 6sense signals: keywords researched, buying stage, contact engagement grade, and ad interactions.
 Accounts flow through workflows that trigger display ads, LinkedIn campaigns, email sequences via Salesloft or Outreach, and CRM updates, all from one orchestration layer.

 Beta customers reported strong results: Corporate Visions increased marketing-influenced pipeline from 20% to over 80%, and FireMon reported a 50% boost in buyer engagement.

 The November 2025 launch of RevvyAI added a conversational interface where users configure signals, build audiences, launch campaigns, and generate reports through natural language.
 Three pre-built agents (6QA Analyst, Ad Campaign Companion, Keyword Advisor) handle specific tasks on their own.

 For enterprise teams with the resources to configure and maintain this system, 6sense delivers real predictive power.
-But the platform's onboarding process spans multiple role-specific setup tracks covering data standardization, fiscal year settings, predictive model taxonomy, credit distribution, and SSO.
+But the platform's onboarding spans multiple role-specific setup tracks covering data standardization, fiscal year settings, predictive model taxonomy, credit distribution, and SSO.
 You need dedicated RevOps resources.
 Time to value is measured in months, not weeks.

 RollWorks makes ABM advertising accessible

-RollWorks was built on a different premise: most mid-market B2B teams don't have the budget or headcount for full ABM infrastructure.
+RollWorks was built on a different premise: most mid-market B2B teams do not have the budget or headcount for full ABM infrastructure.
+They need a way to target accounts with digital ads and measure pipeline impact without a six-month implementation.

 The platform's core strength is its DSP, inherited from NextRoll's decade-plus history in programmatic advertising.
 The BidIQ engine processes billions of data points to calculate real-time bid prices, test ad creatives using a multi-armed bandit algorithm, and manage frequency capping.
 For marketing teams that know which accounts they want to reach, this advertising execution is fast and effective.

-The ICP scoring engine (grading accounts A through F) and Bombora intent integration add a targeting layer beyond basic firmographic lists.
+The ICP scoring engine grading accounts A through F, and Bombora intent integration, add a targeting layer beyond basic firmographic lists.
 Marketers can build dynamic Target Account Lists that update automatically as accounts show intent surges or move through journey stages.
 Those lists sync directly to LinkedIn Campaign Manager, eliminating the manual CSV uploads that plague most ABM programs.

 The Command Center, launched in May 2024, added in-dashboard execution and AI-powered journey predictions, but analytics and attribution remain basic compared to what enterprise RevOps teams need.
+RollWorks customer Snowflake reported 50% new opportunity rate and 75% lift in SDR-booked meetings through the platform's ABM advertising.
+That is a strong advertising-led result.
+But it required Snowflake's broader SDR and sales infrastructure to act on the accounts RollWorks identified.

 ZoomInfo provides the intelligence layer both platforms need